afiorito/Reflow/README.md

 ## Installation

-Add Injector to your project using Swift Package Manager.
+Add Reflow to your project using Swift Package Manager.
 In your Xcode project, select `File` > `Swift Packages` > `Add Package Dependency` and enter the repository URL.

 ## Documentation